n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 edquota -t
 ```

+If the grace period is set to 0, the user can pass the Soft limit all the way to the Hard limit.
+If the grace period is set to any value other than 0, the user that surpasses the Soft limit will have a limited time to keep those files until the system stops him.

 ### Inconvenients

 When a quota system is implemented, more or less a **30% of performance loss is expected** due to  constantly checking the space usage of a logged-in user.

-To solve this, it's important to have a good division of the filesystem, limiting the loss of performance.
+To solve this is important to have a good division of the filesystem, limiting performance loss.

-If a user doesn't have a quota assigned, it’s assumed that it doesn’t have delimited storage.
+If a user doesn't have a quota assigned, is assumed that it doesn’t have delimited storage.

 ### Commands

 * `quotaon`: Sets on the quota.
 * `quotaoff`: Sets off the quota.
 * `setquota`: Sets a quota.
+  * `setquota -u peter 100M 200M 0 0 /`
-* `edquota`: Allows to edit "*adquota*" files (in `/`) to set quotes.
+* `edquota`: Allows to edit "*adquota*" files (in `/`) to set quotas.
 It's easier to use compared with `setquota`.
-* `quota` and `repquota`: They show info about quotes and a report of the space consumed by each user and group.
+* `quota` and `repquota`: They show info about quotas and a report of the space consumed by each user and group.
   * `quota -u user` shows info about space used of a specific user.
-* `quotacheck`: Runs over the filesystem block by block checking free and occupied i-nodes.
+* `quotacheck`: Runs over the filesystem block by block checking free and occupied inodes.
 Usually runs at boot.

 ### Installation